zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 5: Migrate the database using the Azure Database Migration Service

 At this point, you have migrated the database schema using DMA.
-In this task, you will migrate the data from the `ContosoInsurance` database into the new Azure SQL Database using the Azure Database Migration Service.
+In this task, you migrate the data from the `ContosoInsurance` database into the new Azure SQL Database using the Azure Database Migration Service.

 > The [Azure Database Migration Service](https://docs.microsoft.com/en-us/azure/dms/dms-overview) integrates some of the functionality of Microsoft existing tools and services to provide customers with a comprehensive, highly available database migration solution.
 The service uses the Data Migration Assistant to generate assessment reports that provide recommendations to guide you through the changes required prior to performing a migration.
 When you're ready to begin the migration process, Azure Database Migration Service performs all of the required steps.